CSC207-2022F-UofT/course-project-justbob/README.md

 - WeightSchemeTest covers tests for SimpleWeight and OrderedWeight

 # DataStorage #
-The program is saved to a file called “database_file.json”.
+The program is saved to a file called “database.ser”.
 Changes are saved as the program is used, so there is no need to save manually.

 # Known Issues #
 - Archive View Button is dead (Archive View exists but the User cannot access it yet)